ranger-ross/ranger-ross.github.io/content/blog/evolution-of-rust.md

 To point to a specific example where I think this is applicable is [RFC 3680](https://github.com/rust-lang/rfcs/pull/3680).
 To summarize the RFC (as currently written on May 3, 2025), It proposes that we reuse the `use` in a few new ways to make working with `Arc`/`Rc` a more ergonomic.
-As currently written, I do not think this RFC provides enough benefits to out weigh the downsides of introducing new syntax to the language.
+As currently written, I do not think this RFC provides enough benefits to outweigh the downsides of introducing new syntax to the language.
 There are many comments on this RFC that echo similar sentiments.

 My goal is not to pick on this RFC (as the goal is noble) but simply to illustrate that bar to introduce new syntax/keywords should be very high and needs to meaningfully solve existing problems.